 The 8 Best Hikes in Portland with Kids

 This spot is a true hidden gem and an easy, close-in option that the whole family can enjoy.
 This 1-mile loop behind the Reed College campus, through Reed Canyon and around Reed Lake, is a jaw-dropping find that will have you feeling like you are wandering through a private oasis.
 The unpaved trail is open to the public, and even when school is in session, it’s a lesser-known hike that usually remains uncrowded.
 Spot the ducks in the lake, tramp across the footbridge, and admire the the spring blooms and baby animals floating and scampering about.

-Insider tip: Parking at Reed is free, and the closest to the trail head is the East lot off Woodstock.
+Good to Know: Parking at Reed is free, and the closest to the trail head is the East lot off of Woodstock.
 Or, take the bus and extend the adventure!

 3203 SE Woodstock Blvd.

 2. Wapato Greenway Loop on Sauvie Island

 One of Portland’s favorite playgrounds is Sauvie Island, full of berry picking and beach-going in the summer and pumpkin patches in the fall.
 You’ll also find a great hike at Wapato Greenway, which features a wetland lake, meadows, grassland, and oak trees.
 Kids will love hunting for snakes (harmless garter varieties), frogs, ducks, and more on the trails.
 The loop around the pond is 2.2 miles total.